oslabs-beta/atomic/README.md

 </h1>

 - ### Time Travel
     The ability to jump between state changes within the devtool.
+The snapshot list provides the state throughout the Jotai-built application runtime and each time state changes, a new snapshot is added.
 By pressing the jump button next to each snapshot, you are able to visualize state for a specific snapshot.
-- ### State Change
+- ### State Change Display
     Easily compare atom state changes between snapshots in real-time.
 - ### Component Graph Visualization
-    The ability to jump between state changes within the devtool.
-By pressing the jump button next to each snapshot, you are able to visualize state for a specific snapshot.
+    Atomic provides a data visualization of an applications component tree.
+Have the ability to see a hierarchical view of all the React components in an application.
+The component graph also provides information on which components are subscribed to a particular atom as well as provides real-time data on an atom's value, dependents, and read dependencies for a specific snapshot.
-- ### Atom Network Visualization of Dependents and Read Dependencies The ability to jump between state changes within the devtool.
-By pressing the jump button next to each snapshot, you are able to visualize state for a specific snapshot.
+- ### Atom Network Visualization of Dependents and Read Dependencies Visualize a specfic atom's dependents (displays all atoms affected by the parent atom) and read dependencies (displays all atoms that affect the parent atom) relationships.
 - ### Component Tree
-    The ability to jump between state changes within the devtool.
-By pressing the jump button next to each snapshot, you are able to visualize state for a specific snapshot.
+    Displays a Jotai-built application component tree structure with subscribed atom(s) for a given snapshot.

 <!-- CORE TEAM -->
 <h1>